jsdelivrbot/adam-ashley.com/README.md

 Make sure you have [Node.js](http://nodejs.org/) installed.

-Edit the environment file (.env) with local variables.
+Edit the environment file `./.env.sample` with local variables and rename it to `./.env`.

 ```sh
 $ npm install